CSCWBoF/cscwbof.github.io/index.md

 layout: default
 ---

-## CSCW birds of a Feather (BoF) lunch sessions on the future of our international community
+## CSCW birds of a Feather (BoF) lunch sessions on the future of our international community & other issues of a broader impact

 ### Tuesday, Feb 28th at the [2017 ACM CSCW conference](https://cscw.acm.org/2017) in Portland, Oregon